 Tip#5: Look for a free, used guitar

 Do you have a friend who is giving their guitar away for free?
 Or maybe your parents’ friends?
 It may not be the easiest task to do, but nothing is wrong with looking.
 You might actually end up finding one.
+Finding a used one and for free is going to be a big challenge, though.
+Used guitars are not necessarily worn out and broken guitars.
+In fact, some used guitars are a thousand times better than a brand new one.

 And there, ladies and gentlemen, are some suggestions for buying a guitar, or affording to buy one.
 Do not be tempted to spend your hard-earned money on some obscure, low quality guitar.
 Be very mindful that not all guitars out there are playable.
 Below, you can find some of our own picks for people on budget.
 Choose wisely!